proximax-storage/java-chain-xipfs-sdk/README.md

 }
 ```

-## Getting started with ProximaX Java SDK (NIS1)
+## Adding the storage SDK
-Import the following dependency to your Java Project.
-Replace with the latest version.
+Add the storage SDK as dependency.
+Replace the version with the latest available.

 **Maven**
 ```xml